elhaw/c-how-to-program/README.md

 * Codes are excuted using eclipse IDE
   Version: Neon.2 Release (4.6.2)
-* compile version is gcc 4.9.1
+* compiler version is gcc 4.9.1

 ## Feel free to: